top of page

 1. You Choose Your Expert

 Not sure which specialist would be best for your specific cancer subtype?
-We advise based on expertise matching—connecting you with independent physicians who have extensive experience treating your precise diagnosis, regardless of institutional affiliation.
+We advise based on expertise matching—coordinating collaborative second opinions involving independent oncology specialists who have extensive experience treating your precise diagnosis, regardless of institutional affiliation.

 Access is not always guaranteed for some specialties, but we strive to help find the right expert for your condition.